-We are (clearly) big fans of therapy.
+We are (clearly) big fans of counseling.
 That said, there are lots of other ways to improve your mental wellbeing.
 Here are some of our team’s favorites.

 We know it’s a cliché, but boosting your heart rate can really improve your mood.
 It doesn’t have to be long or intense – depending on what you’re up for, yoga, a run, or a Zumba class can do the trick.
 You’ll get out of your head and into your body, plus you’ll feel a sense of accomplishment.